-Acting Branch Director, Special Emphasis Programs
+Branch Director, Special Emphasis Programs

-Being Deaf since the age of 3, he has a strong interest in the Disability Community.
-His work within the disability community started as a sophomore in high school, where he worked in summer camps for children with intellectual and physical disabilities.
-While in college David was part of the first American Sign Language (ASL) residential program, where students live a dorm in which hearing and Deaf students shared their desire to teach/learn ASL.
-He was also active in outreach for people with disabilities at Catholic University.
+Being Deaf since he was 4, he has a strong interest in Disability Community.
+His work within the disability community started as a sophomore in high school, where he worked summer camps for children with intellectual and physical disabilities.
+While in college, he was part of the first American Sign Language (ASL) program, where students lived in a dorm where hearing and Deaf students shared their desire to learn American Sign Langauge.
+He was also active in outreach efforts for people with disabilities at Catholic University Disability Center.

-David has also changed the cultural stigma placed on people with disabilities have by changing the NIH mission statement.
-He led the Deaf NIH Employee Resource Group at NIH for those who are Deaf and Hard of Hearing, by working closely with the Office of Equity, Diversity, and Inclusion (EDI).
-David was also a part of Section 508 Advisory group whose mission is to make the internet a fully accessible environment; with his focus being on closed captions.
-In his spare time, David enjoys Baseball and all things Pittsburgh.
+David is passionate about changing the cultural stigma placed on people with disabilities.
+His proudest achievement in changing the culture was by changing the NIH mission statement.
+Additionally led the DeafNIH Employee Resource Group at NIH for those who are Deaf and Hard of Hearing by working.
+Lastly, David spearheads an accessibility project to make the NIH a fully accessible environment for all people at NIH.
+In his spare time, David enjoys golf and all things Pittsburgh.